WillTuffrey/ParkHub-Group-Project/Documentation/docs/planning.md

-## Project Scope
-TODO: Scope of the System of Interest.
+## Project Scope    TODO: Scope of the System of Interest.
 Include a bullet list of things from your context diagram that are in scope.

+## Context diagram
 ![Insert your Context Diagram Here](images/ContextDiagram.png)